drewmard/drewmard.github.io/_pages/research.md

 ## 3. How does environment modulate genetic effects, and can we use this information for therapeutic benefit?

-Specialized wearable tracking devices and improvements in biomarker data are being explored, and the hope is that these will deliver a quantum improvement in the availability and accuracy of environmental data.
+Specialized wearable tracking devices, satellite imaging, and molecular biomarker data are being developed, and the hope is that these will deliver a quantum improvement in the availability and accuracy of environmental data.
 However, gene-environment (GxE) interaction testing suffers from a dimensionality problem when testing for the numerous possible interactions between genome-wide variants and many environmental factors.
 As a result, efficiently identifying GxE interactions is an important statistical and computational challenge.

-I first published a new statistical method to identify variants influencing variability in traits (vQTLs), which were enriched for GxE and operate through pathways and cell types both akin to and distinct from the conventional GWAS loci ([Marderstein et al. 2021a *AJHG*](https://www.cell.com/ajhg/fulltext/S0002-9297(20)30434-1)).
+I developed the Deviation Regression Model to improve GxE discovery by first identifying variants associated with variability (vQTLs).
+The Deviation Regression Model remains one of the best-performing approaches for vQTL detection.
+Furthermore, these vQTLs were enriched for GxE interactions and operate through pathways and cell types both akin to and distinct from the conventional GWAS loci ([Marderstein et al. 2021a *AJHG*](https://www.cell.com/ajhg/fulltext/S0002-9297(20)30434-1)), providing a new window into the genetic basis of complex phenotypes.

 <p align="center">
 <img src='/images/vqtl.png' width='450'>